TonysCousin/cda1/README.md

 with the appropriate command line options (explained with `--help`) can be used to choose a variety of scenarios (initial conditions).
 The number and types of vehicles available for any given run (both training and inference) can be specified with a vehicle config file.
 Two config files are currently available, but any new file can be created and pointed to from within the config parameters section of both `train.py` and `inference.py`.
+The code in `inference.py` includes specification of several environment config parameters near the top.

 ## License & Authorship
 This software is published under the [Apache 2.0 open source license](LICENSE), and can be used and distributed according to the terms of that license.